google/comprehensive-rust/src/generics/monomorphization.md

 }
 ```

-behaves as if you wrote
+behaves as if you wrote:

 ```rust,editable
 enum Option_i32 {